-- 1.1.2 Where the camera specification set out above is provided, a third umpire shall be appointed to the match. - 1.1.3 DRS will be used for all Super Six matches and the Final.
-Otherwise, the third umpire shall be appointed and empowered to use broadcast replays to make decisions that are referred to him/her in accordance with paragraph 2 (Umpire Reviews). - 1.1.4 The table below summarises the minimum requirements for DRS to be used, and the regulations around the appointment of the third umpire:
+- 1.1.2 Where the camera specification set out above is provided, a third umpire shall be appointed to the match. - 1.1.3 The third umpire shall be appointed and empowered to use broadcast replays to make decisions that are referred to him/her in accordance with paragraph 2 (Umpire Reviews). - 1.1.4 The table below summarises the minimum requirements for DRS to be used, and the regulations around the appointment of the third umpire: